petershin/liferay-learn/docs/dxp/latest/en/using-search/search-administration-and-tuning/re-indexing-modes.md

 ### ![Sync](../../images/icon-restore2.png) Sync Re-Index Mode

 Use _sync_ mode for high availability re-indexing when primary disk space for Elasticsearch is a concern, or for all high availability single model re-indexing needs.
 There are scenarios when sync mode can't properly account for system changes, and one of the other modes must be used.
-See [Additional Considerations](#additional-considerations) for more information.

 <!-- Verify, then document that sync mode cannot account for mappings and index settings changes -->